The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Subgroupoids associated to a tube

 Since $\mathcal{H}_B$ embeds into $\mathcal{G}_B$ as a clopen subgroupoid by Lemma~\ref{lem:groupoids-G-H}, the second statement follows from Theorem~\ref{thm:clopen-subgroupoid}. \end{proof}

 Adopting the intuitive picture as above, we see that the effect of the conditional expectation $e$ is that it annihilates all the paths in $\mathcal{G}_B$ that roam outside of $B$.
 On the other hand, we see that if a path is very short, then having both ends inside $B^o$ implies that its entirety falls inside $B^o$.
-To make this idea precise, we make use of the notion of propagation.
+To make this idea precise, we introduce a notion of \emph{propagation}.